cceh/m-salt-api/doc/src/api.rst

    may save the client one trip to the server.

-   The `embeddable` parameter SHOULD be true if the resource (or the element pointed to by `root`) is embeddable, eg.:
+   The `embeddable` parameter SHOULD be true if the resource (or the element pointed to by `root`) is embeddable, eg. if the resource

-     - the resource contains only the article proper,
+     - contains only the article proper and
-     - it is self-contained HTML
+     - is self-contained HTML,

    but it MUST NOT be true if the resource is not embeddable.